KSheeds1/Katie-Sheedy-Portfolio/README.md

 * Downloadable CV.pdf

 ### Structure:
-* The website is designed to foster intuitive learning, the aim is to provide an intuitive interaction between the user and the website
+* The website is designed to foster intuitive learning, the aim is to provide an intuitive interaction between the user and the website.
-* Content is structured logically and grouped categorically
+* Content is structured logically and grouped categorically.
-* Users can quickly identify and access the information they are looking for
+* Users can quickly identify and access the information they are looking for.

 ### Skeleton:
  About wireframes: